D4KU/smorgasbord/README.md

 ### Select Loose by Size

-In Edit Mode: `Select > Select Loose by Size`
+`[Edit mode] Select > Select Loose by Size`

-Select loose parts in the currently edited meshes whose bounding box volume is greater than a given minimum threshold and less or equal than a given maximum threshold.
+Select loose parts in the currently edited meshes whose bounding box volume (or diagonal) is greater than a given minimum threshold and less or equal than a given maximum threshold.

+### Select Similar

+`[Object mode] Select > Select Similar`

+This in an implementation of Osada et al.'s paper *Matching 3D Models with Shape Distributions*.
+By selecting an object and choosing similarity measure limits, one can find objects with a similar shape in the scene.
+The method is scale- and rotation-invariant, but it is pretty simple, without any usage of Machine Learning, so similarities between deformed or complex objects can't be reliably detected.

+### Transfer Materials

+`[Object mode] Object > Relations > Transfer materials`

+This operator only exists to compensate the fact that the Data Transfer modifier can't transfer material slots.
+In every selected target mesh, it finds the closest polygon in the active source mesh and copies over the assigned material.

+### Close Solid Holes

+`[Edit mode] Transform > Close Solid Holes`

+A solid hole is not invalid geometry caused by missing polygons, but concave geometry building a loop.
+Think of the holes you find in cheese.
+This operator tries to close those.
+However, currently the algorithm is not sophisticated enough to reliably work on complicated meshes.
+It basically takes every concave part of a mesh for a hole, which is obviously incorrect.

+### Lerp Weights

+`[Weight Paint mode] Weights > Lerp Weights`

+By selecting two bones in an armature and vertices in a mesh, this operator is able to linearly interpolate the bones' weights based on the distance between them.

 ### Set Parent Advanced

-`Object > Parent > Set Parent Advanced`
+`[Object mode] Object > Parent > Set Parent Advanced`

 Adds more options to parent one object to another: